The 6 biggest obstacles to your ERP Spec and Select Project

 To better understand how to drive competitive advantage through your software choices and create a “best of breed” ERP, download the Resulting Package Portfolio Matrix.

-6. Not being open to business transformation.
+6. Not being open to business transformation as part of ERP implementation

 Before you even begin thinking about choosing your product you need to make sure your business activity is aligned to your business strategy.